 It’s extremely difficult to discuss folding saws objectively because performance is pretty much the only metric people care about.
 The Bahco Laplander’s sawing capabilities are top notch, but with so much competition in the market, I think it’s good to look at other factors like fit and finish, portability, and general feel as well.

 The Bahco Laplander’s size is pretty much what you would expect.
-Next to my falcon pipe, you can clearly appreciate that this is a very sizable tool with full 9 inches (23 cm) of blade to work with.
+Next to my falcon pipe, you can clearly appreciate that this is a very sizable tool with full 7.5 inches of blade to work with.
 You can actually pocket it (more on this later), but this is ultimately a consequence of its lightweight construction rather than its size.

 The Bahco Laplander’s handle is made of a hard plastic (possibly ABS) with a tactile rubber over-mold.
 It’s very grippy, and the palm swell towards the butt of the saw makes it very comfortable to grip.
 No need for choils; it ain’t going anywhere.